Kong/terraform-provider-konnect/docs/resources/ai_gateway.md

 Public labels are intended to store **PUBLIC** metadata.

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
+- `min_runtime_version` (String) The minimum AI Gateway runtime version supported by this AI Gateway.
+This is the lowest data plane version that may receive configuration from it, and it controls which features the API accepts.

+Data planes older than this version still connect for topology visibility.

+When not specified, the latest generally available runtime version is used.
 - `proxy_urls` (Attributes Set) Array of proxy URLs associated with reaching the data-planes connected to a control-plane. (see [below for nested schema](#nestedatt--proxy_urls))
+- `runtime_auto_upgrade` (Boolean) Whether the control plane should automatically raise min_runtime_version as connected data planes report a newer AI Gateway runtime version.
+Default: true

 ### Read-Only